Connect with us

 Huddersfield appoint Wagner as new boss

-The 44-year old worked with Jurgen Klopp at Borussia Dortmund where he coached the club’s reserve side, helping them to reach promotion to the third tier of German in 2012.
+The 44-year old worked with Jurgen Klopp at Borussia Dortmund where he coached the club’s reserve side, helping them to reach promotion to the third tier of German football in 2012.

 After the former United States international left Dortmund at the start of the month their had been rumors linking him with a reunion with Klopp, however Wagner has chosen to relocate to Yorkshire instead.